Tazim381/Employee-Management-System/README.md

 I have a docker file but have some issues in my docker file.
-The problem is
-"RUN npm install"  takes more time to install.
 Can't find out the problem.
-if you resolve the problem then run->
+After running docker it says "This page isn't working right now" if you resolve the problem then run->
 "docker-compose up ems_client" to run this app into the docker.